LSSTDESC/desc-continuous-integration/docs/desc/ci_at_nersc.rst

 CI at NERSC using GitLab
 ========================

-For the majority of cases the GitHub-hosted runners available with GitHub Actions are more than sufficient to test and maintain code stability for DESC repositories.
+For the majority of cases the GitHub-hosted runners available through GitHub Actions are more than sufficient to test and maintain code stability for DESC repositories.

-However, some repositories at DESC do require a direct deployment of the CI workflow to the *Cori* and *Perlmutter* machines at `NERSC
-<https://www.nersc.gov/>`__, to have access to specific development tools, or
-to test the code using the large datasets hosted at the facility, for example.
+However, some DESC software repositories would benefit greatly by having the ability to deploy CI workflows directly on the *Cori* and *Perlmutter* machines at `NERSC <https://www.nersc.gov/>`__.
+This would allow the software to be tested more intensely within an HPC environment, give access to specific development tools at NERSC, and give the ability to test the code against the large datasets hosted at the facility, for example.

 As there is no way to link CI workflows using GitHub Actions to the NERSC facilities directly, we require a bit of a workaround: